-A simple frame or outline really saves time and adds context.
-Along with a frame, include a big, clear title along the top of the chart.
+Also include a big, clear title along the top of the chart.

 5. Create Anchor Charts with Students.

-Now here’s where the magic happens.
+Here’s where the magic happens.

-Anchor charts are meant to be teaching and learning tools that help students internalize learning concepts, so include them as part of your lesson, whether that be at the beginning, middle, or end.
+Anchor charts are meant to be teaching and learning tools that help students internalize learning concepts, so include the charts as part of your lesson, whether that be at the beginning, middle, or end.